 - Petri dish or shallow dish

-The surprise here is that the Gobstopper colors don’t actually mix in the petri dish.
+The surprise here is that the Gobstopper colors don’t initially mix in the water.
 Instead, they run into each other and stop.
 In addition to the non-mixing colors, you’ll notice that the colors change during the dissolving process.
 This is because each Gobstopper is comprised of four different colors.